... in priest-holes

 The heroes were the men who hid in them, but also those who helped to keep the secrets, and of course the master-carpenter himself.

-We may not all have a chance to be a hero or a martyr, but it is good to remember this witness and also remember the many ways people can be heroes, and that they can't do it alone.
+We may not all have a chance to be a hero or a martyr in this way, but it is good to remember this witness and also remember the many ways people can be heroes.
+Good to remember too, that they can't do it alone.